PerikK/PerikK/README.md

 - 🌱 I’m currently learning **Docker, Python, MongoDb**

-- 👨‍💻 Some of my projects are available at [https://perik-s-portfolio.netlify.app](https://perik-s-portfolio.netlify.app)
+- 👨‍💻 Some of my projects are available at [My Portfolio](https://perik-s-portfolio.netlify.app)

 - 📫 How to reach me **perik76@hotmail.com**